jwtlake/presentness-client/README.md

 # presentness_client
-Client for monitoring when someone is home
+Client for reporting when someone is home and which devices on the network are running.